 If you follow me on Instagram, you may have noticed I am quite partial to street art and spend many hours hunting down new murals.
 This post highlights 20 Fintan Magee murals in Sydney that we have managed to find so far.

-Street art fans may have already heard of Fintan Magee; his huge murals are spread across the world and around Australia.
-He is one of my favourite Australian street artists, and I am always on the lookout for his work.
+Street art fans may have already heard of Fintan Magee; his huge murals are spread worldwide and around Australia.
+He is one of my favourite Australian street artists, and I am always looking for his work.

 Born in Lismore in 1985, he has been painting full-time since 2009.
 His work focused on themes of environment and community.
 I have put together this post and google map to help you discover them.

 - Fintan Magee Murals in Sydney’s Inner West

 - The Clean-Up – Newtown